- Adaptational Badass:

 - Worthless Yellow Rocks: He's struck gold a couple of times, but never saw any use for it.

 Appears only in the live-action movie.

-- Left the Background Music On: Mixes his movie intro narration with this.
+- Sorry, I Left the BGM On: Mixes his movie intro narration with this.

 - Walking Shirtless Scene: Averted in the film series, as he mostly appears wearing a jacket and sweater.